Admission | Conditional Admission | Program Questions

 When is an F-1 student visa required?

-If you are a U.S. citizen, have a green card, or are in the USA on another immigration status that permits you to study, please contact us for more information.
+An F-1 student visa is required for full-time study in the USA.
+If you are a U.S. citizen, have a green card, or are in the USA on another immigration status that permits you to study, you are welcome to apply.

 Can I be a part-time student?